The Jim Savage-Lowden Observatory

 Highlands Astronomical Society is the proud owner of a fully equipped astronomical observatory opened in 2008.
 The observing dome houses a Meade LX200R 14" Schmidt-Cassegrain telescope, fitted to a Skywatcher EQ8 GOTO equatorial mount.
 The Society also has various other telescopes, ranging from a 3.5" Maksutov and 4" achromatic refractor up to an 8" astrograph and 12" dobsonian.
 These will often be set up by members of the observatory team as auxiliary telescopes for public and members observing sessions.

 The observatory is situated on the grounds of the NTS Visitor Centre at Culloden Battlefield and can be reached from the Visitor Centre's far car park.
-For further directions see the Find Us page.

 For more information about Public Observing Sessions, please go to our Public Observing page.